The Property

 Zone 1; The client enters the area with the activity room, outdoor craft area and rose garden area.
 This allows clients to be introduced and given time before they move toward the animals.

-Zone 2; The orchard, dog agility, vegetable gardens, trampoline and room to run about and play ball.
-From this area, the clients can meet the llamas and the goats over the fence.
+Zone 2; The orchard, playground, dog agility, vegetable gardens, trampoline and room to run about and play ball.
+From this area, the clients can meet the llama and the goats over the fence.
 This allows safe interaction between the animals and humans and we can assess how further contact can be continued.
 Clients who are keen to interact with the dogs can do this in this area.
 The dogs will remain in the house yard until clients are happy to meet them and it has been assessed that it will be a good experience for both the client and the dog.
 The chook pen can be accessed from this area and collecting the eggs or holding a chook is always a highlight.

 Zone 4; The pony paddock is at the back and off to the side, so you work your way down there.
 There is a special area with a slightly lower fence with a rail specially designed for interaction over the fence.
 Everywhere else the fences are higher than normal to discourage climbing over, they are impossible to go through and the gates have double catches which are quite difficult to open if you do not know how.